iterative/dvc.org/content/docs/use-cases/shared-development-server.md

 > E.g. make all users members of a group that owns the shared cache directory.

-You can skip this part if you are setting up a new DVC project where the local
+## Transfer existing cache (if any)

-<abbr>cache directory</abbr> (`.dvc/cache` by default), hasn't been used.
+> Not needed for new DVC projects where the local cache hasn't been used.

-If you did work on the <abbr>DVC projects</abbr> previously and wish to transfer its existing cache to the shared cache directory, you will simply need to move its contents from the old location to the new one:
+For existing DVC projects to work on a new shared cache directory, first you'll need to move their cache contents from the old location:

 ```dvc
 $ mv .dvc/cache/* /home/shared/dvc-cache